Advertiser Disclosure

 1 N. Rotary Rd., Arlington, VA 22202

-Set in 2 acres of parkland and located just southwest of the Pentagon in Arlington County, Virginia, the Pentagon Memorial is dedicated to the 184 people who lost their lives in the Department of Defense and on American Airlines Flight 77 during the terrorist attacks on September 11, 2001.
+Set in 2 acres of parkland and just southwest of the Pentagon in Arlington County, Virginia, the Pentagon Memorial is dedicated to the 184 people who lost their lives at the Department of Defense headquarters and on American Airlines Flight 77 during the terrorist attacks on September 11, 2001.

-The memorial includes 184 bench-like memorial units, with each one being dedicated to an individual victim of the attacks.
-The names are inscribed on individual benches and they are laid out in a pattern according to the victim’s birth date.
-This is a poignant memorial to the innocent lives that were lost in one of the most shocking acts of terrorism the world has ever known.
+The site includes 184 bench-like memorials, each dedicated to an individual victim of the attacks.
+The names are inscribed on individual benches laid out in a pattern according to the victims’ birth dates.
+This is a poignant memorial to the innocent lives lost in one of the most shocking acts of terrorism the world has ever known.

 United States Air Force Memorial